Through The Fibro Fog

 Step 4

-Add half the broccoli mixture to a food processor along with the non-dairy milk, herbs, apple cider vinegar (if using), salt and pepper.
-Blend to a sauce.
+Add half the broccoli mixture to a blender or food processor along with the non-dairy milk, herbs, apple cider vinegar (if using), salt and black pepper.
+Blend to a thick green sauce.

 Recipe tip: stir the vegetable mixture fairly frequently, and have on a lower heat initially, to ensure the garlic doesn't burn.